microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 You can also use the [Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to estimate your monthly cost.

+## Dynamic cost optimization and RateCard API access
+VM price data is used to select the most cost-effective VM for a task's runtime requirements, and is also stored in the TES database to allow calculation of total workflow cost.
+VM price data is obtained from the [Azure RateCard API](https://docs.microsoft.com/en-us/previous-versions/azure/reference/mt219005(v=azure.100)).
+Accessing the Azure RateCard API requires the VM's Billing Reader role to be assigned to your Azure subscription scope.
+If you don't have Owner or Contributor role access to your subscription, the deployer will not be able to complete this on your behalf - you will need to contact your Azure subscription's owner or contributor to complete this for you.
+You will see a warning in the TES logs indicating that default VM prices are being used until this is resolved.

 ## Debugging tools
 ### How to check all tasks running for a workflow using Batch account